 Resilience Design is a sustainable landscape design and consultation company based in Portland, Oregon.
 Founded in 2011, its focus is creating ‘homesteads and habitats’ – multifunctional spaces that serve the needs of people while contributing to the workings of the ecosystems we reside within.

 Mulysa Melco is a landscape designer and artist.
 She has a BFA from the Minneapolis College of Art and Design and a Master of Agriculture in Horticulture degree (focusing on landscape design and garden history) from the University of Minnesota – Twin Cities.
 She studied at the Istituto d’Arte in Florence, Italy and interned at the Royal Botanic Gardens Kew in England.

 The desire to design for the needs of all beings makes the creation of habitat an central component of my work.
 I am in good company on the landscaper directory of the Backyard Habitat Certification program through the Portland Audubon Society and Columbia Land Trust and on the East Multnomah Soil and Water Conservation District Conservation Directory.
 Native plants are multifunctional and critically important to creating high quality habitat so I emphasis their use in my projects while also helping clients make an organic management plan to mitigate invasive weeds on their property.

 All of my work is designed to be installed and managed without the use of chemicals.
-As a member of Sustainable Overlook, my neighborhood sustainability team, I have launched a project to create a neighborhood-wide pesticide free zone to protect our health, water, pollinators and wildlife.
+As a member of Sustainable Overlook, a neighborhood sustainability team, I have launched a project to create a neighborhood-wide pesticide free zone to protect our health, water, pollinators and wildlife.
 Partnering with Metro, we ask neighbors to use safe natural gardening techniques.